 Graduate Research Assistantships

-If you are interested in obtaining a GRA, and applying for the MHP program, select that option when filling out the main GSU online application.
+If you are interested in obtaining a GRA in the Heritage Preservation program, select the option on the main online application.

-Applications for a Graduate Research Assistantship should be submitted by February 15th, in hard copy form to the program director.
+Applications for a Graduate Research Assistantship should be submitted by February 15th.

 Places Where Students Have Interned:

 Georgia Department of Natural Resources, Historic Preservation Division

 National Archives Southeastern Branch

 National Park Service

 DeKalb History Center